microsoft/Video_Call_MOS/README.md

 ```

 ## Training
 To train a new Video Call MOS model following script can be used.
 It uses pre-computed VMAF features and alignment indices loaded from CSV files as inputs.
-For a new dataset, new CSV files can be written by using the `run_video_call_mos_on_dataset.py` script (see [Model inference](#Model-inference)).
+For a new dataset, new CSV files can be written by using the `run_video_call_mos_on_dataset.py` script (see [Video Quality Prediction](#Video-Quality-Prediction)).
 The path variables within the script need to be updated before running the script.
 The training parameters, such as, which input features to use, the number of epochs or LSTM layers and hidden units size may be adjusted as well.

 ```bash
 python run_training.py
 ```

-## Draw QR-code markers
+## Draw QR-code Markers
 Because videos received during a video call are prone to frame freezes, skips and playback rate changes, it is necessary to align the degraded videos to the clean reference video.
 In order to allow for a robust time alignment, we apply QR-code markers to the source videos.
 The reference videos in the Video Call MOS dataset are already prepared with QR-code markers.
 To draw markers on new reference videos, the following script can be used.
 The paths and parameters within the script need to be updated.
 Please note that the script expects 1920x1080 MP4 video files but could be adjusted for other formats.

 ```bash